Free HR Services from our Employee Relations Experts. Find out more.

 Protected rates of pay and penalties for non-compliance

-The FWC will have the power to issue orders for protected rates of pay.
+The FWC has the power to issue orders for protected rates of pay.

 A host company or its employees, labour hire workers or a union can apply to the FWC for an order.